Inductive Bible Study on Joshua 23 – Free Series for Small Groups or Personal Study

 On God’s promises:

-Jeremiah 1:12 – I am watching to to see that my word is fulfilled.
+Jeremiah 1:12 – The Lord said to me, “You have seen correctly, for I am watching to see that my word is fulfilled.

 On the consequences of sin:

-Proverbs 14:12 – There is a way which seems right to a man, but in the end, it’s way is death.
+Proverbs 14:12 – There is a way that appears to be right, but in the end it leads to death.

 On standing firm: